BoxThatBeat/obsidian-agile-task-notes/README.md

+# Stay on top of your tasks with Agile-Task-Notes!

 Import your tasks from your TFS to take notes on them and make todo-lists!
 This plugin currently supports these TFS systems: {**Jira**, **Azure Devops**}